anitaonl/anita-grav/user/pages/04.blog/articles-2026/260908-liquid-network-bitcoin-hack/260908-liquid-network-bitcoin-hack.md

 PS: Hopefully the system will be fully restored with all the funds.
 Then it's on everyone to decide if they want to peg-out their L-BTC to BTC or hold it on Liquid.
 But if you have been using [Misty Breez](https://breez.technology/misty), you HAVE to move your funds out asap as Misty Breez will no longer be available.

-> Update: September 10, 2026
-> Scammers immediately used the Liquid hack to impersonate Liquid and Blockstream urging users to "take action".
-Do not do this!
-> Liquid and Blockstream are working on a solution.
-Just wait, from what I understand the network will be fully restored and your funds will be safe in a couple of days.